ankhaa0813/Migration/README.md

 # About
 I study Development Economics at the University of Goettingen.
-Here is my final assignment for Migration and Replication course.
-I studied the effect of migration on left-behind family members' employment status using the TVSEP dataset in Thailand and Vietnam.
+Here is my final assignment for the Migration and Replication course.
+I examined the effect of migration on left-behind family members' employment status using the TVSEP dataset in Thailand and Vietnam.
+You can find the STATA do file.
+Unfortunately, I can't share the data due to data protection.
+So, I hope you might be able to find some helpful commands or techniques from the do file.